kyle-pena-nlp/swagger-mcp/README.md

 # Swagger MCP

-Automatically convert any Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, or other tools.
+Automatically convert a Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, or other tools.

 ## Quickstart